EasyCodingTutorial/watchEcomm/README.md

 # Watch E-commerce Website
 ![logo](https://github.com/user-attachments/assets/d611dd87-dd1b-4a22-9ada-0355b17c4526)

+## Overview
+The **Watch E-commerce Website** is a fully responsive online store built from scratch using **Next.js** and **TypeScript**.
+The platform allows users to browse and purchase premium watches, while also providing a robust admin dashboard for managing products, orders, and users.

+This project serves as a great educational resource for developers looking to enhance their web development skills, particularly in building secure, scalable, and modern e-commerce applications.

 In this tutorial, we’ll walk through building a fully responsive e-commerce website for watches from scratch using Next.js and TypeScript.
 This project is perfect for developers looking to enhance their skills in modern web development and learn how to build a scalable online store.